 Donor sperm

-In some cases, testing reveals that the infertility is caused by problems with the man’s sperm.
-He may not produce enough, or he may have a genetic disease.
-Instead of using his sperm, you can use sperm from a donor.
-This could be from a person you know, or you can get it from a sperm bank.
+In some cases, testing shows that problems with the man’s sperm cause infertility.
+He may not produce enough sperm, or he may have a genetic disease.
+Instead of using his sperm, you can choose donor sperm.
+The donor may be someone you know or someone from a sperm bank.

-The sperm can be used with insemination (sperm are placed inside the woman’s uterus or vagina) or with IVF (an egg is fertilized outside the body then implanted in the uterus).
+You can use donor sperm with insemination by placing the sperm directly into the woman’s uterus or vagina.
+You can also use it with IVF by fertilizing an egg outside the body and then implanting it in the uterus.
 If you use donor sperm, the baby will not share genes with the man in the relationship.

 Donor eggs

-Some women don’t produce healthy eggs that can be fertilized.
-There are many reasons this can happen.
-This includes genetic disease or conditions such as primary ovary insufficiency.
-Despite this, they are physically able to carry a baby.
-When this happens, they may want to use eggs that are donated by another woman.
-The process of collecting the eggs and fertilizing them is done the same as with IVF.
+Some women don’t produce healthy eggs that doctors can fertilize.
+Many factors can cause this, including genetic diseases or conditions such as primary ovarian insufficiency.
+Even so, these women can still carry a baby.
+In this situation, they may choose to use eggs donated by another woman.
+Doctors collect the donor eggs and fertilize them using the same process as IVF.
 The baby will not share genes with the female partner in the relationship.

 Surrogate or gestational carrier